syncfusion-content/windowsforms-docs/WindowsForms/Form/TitleBar.md

 ### Padding

-Padding of the title bar can be changed by using the [Style.TitleBar.Padding](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.Styles.TitleBarStyleInfo~Padding.html) property.
+You can change the padding in title bar by using the [Padding](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.Styles.TitleBarStyleInfo~Padding.html) property.

 {% tabs %}
 {% highlight c# %}